A large percentage of Namibia's land dedication goes to protected areas and communal conservancies, protecting wildlife and ecosystems.

 Exchange foreign currency at banks or official bureaux de change for fair rates.

-ATMs are widely available in urban areas for cash withdrawals.
+Atms are easy to find in urban areas for cash withdrawals.